How to Replace a Bathroom Faucet (Step-by-Step)

 For a single-hole or centerset faucet:

-3. From below, slide on any washers and thread on the mounting nuts.
-Hand-tighten first, then snug with a basin wrench.
-Don’t crank — overtightening cracks ceramic sinks.
+- From below, slide on any washers and thread on the mounting nuts.
+Hand-tight first, then snug with the basin wrench.
+Don’t crank, overtightening cracks ceramic sinks.

-4. Connect the supply lines to the shut-off valves.
-Wrap a few turns of plumber’s tape clockwise around the threads before threading on the supply line nut.
-Hand-tighten plus a half turn with a wrench.
+- Connect the supply lines to the shut-off valves.
+Wrap a few turns of plumber’s tape clockwise around the threads before threading the supply line nut on.
+Hand-tight plus a half turn with a wrench.

 For a widespread faucet:

-1. The three components (two handles and a spout) install separately.
-The spout goes in the center hole, handles in the outer two.
+- The three components (two handles and a spout) install separately.
+Spout in the center hole, handles in the outer two.

-2. There’s an additional T-connector under the sink that links the two handles to the spout — install it per the diagram in the box.
+- There’s a T-connector under the sink that links the two handles to the spout, install it per the diagram in the box.

 For all types:

 Make sure the spout is centered correctly over the sink before fully tightening the mounting nuts.
-It’s easy to crank everything down and then notice the spout is rotated 10 degrees off.
+Easy to crank everything down and then notice the spout is rotated 10 degrees off.

 Step 6: Install the Drain (If New)